 Do you have that uncomfortable feeling in your throat after consuming fried food?
-This symptom is commonly known as acid reflux or in medical term, gastroesophageal reflux disease a.k.a.
+This symptom is commonly known as acid reflux or in medical terms, gastroesophageal reflux disease a.k.a.
 GERD.
 It happens when stomach acid and food particles from the lower esophageal sphincter (LES) escape from your stomach and travel back to your throat.
 Certain food and drinks such as the aforementioned fried food, spicy food, coffee, soda and citrus fruits can trigger acid reflux.
-Even other causes like stress and eating too fast can cause the symptom.
-While you may treat acid reflux with over-the-counter medications such as Gaviscon and Omeprazole, there are several home remedies that able to relieve the symptom.
+Even other causes like stress and eating too fast can cause this.
+While you may treat acid reflux with over-the-counter medications such as Gaviscon and Omeprazole, there are several home remedies that are able to relieve the symptom.

 There are two ways you can consume ginger.
 First, slice the ginger thinly and soaked into vinegar for days to make pickled ginger.
 You can chew a few pieces after a meal to improve your digestion.

 Second, you can make fresh ginger tea and drink it while it still hot.
 If you can’t handle the spiciness of the ginger, you can always add a teaspoon of honey to sweeten the tea.
 But a word of warning, though: avoid ginger tea if you are taking medication for high blood pressure and blood thinning.

 Sometimes, you need to fight acid with acid.
 In this case, apple cider vinegar may help alleviate the acid reflux.
 This is because apple cider vinegar helps stabilise the pH level in your body and neutralise your stomach acid.
 You can mix 2 teaspoons of apple cider vinegar in a cup of water and drink it.
 If the taste of the apple cider vinegar is too much for you, you can sweeten it with honey.